Gas and oil production

 In 2015 Gazprom produced:

 – 418.5 billion cubic meters of gas;

 Gas production strategy

-Gazprom’s strategy for promising gas fields development hinges on cost effectiveness achieved through building up gas production facilities in sync with gas transmission, treatment and storage capacities.
+Gazprom brings new fields into production pursuing the goal of cost effectiveness achieved through expansion of gas production facilities concurrently with transmission, comprehensive treatment and storage capacities.